poets-ai/elegy/docs/guides/module-system.md

         return jnp.dot(x, w) + b
 ```

-As you see this not allows us to do shape inference since we have access
+As you see this allows us to do shape inference since we have access
-to the inputs when defining our parameters.
+to the inputs when defining our parameter's shape.
 Second, we also moved the instantiation
 of the `Linear` modules in `MLP` from `__init__` to `call`:

 ```python hl_lines="3 5 7"